 But through the Government backed First Homes scheme buying a brand-new Countryside home* could be within closer reach than you think.

 If you are a First Time Buyer who meets certain other criteria you could be eligible to purchase a First Home, benefitting from at least a 30% discount to the price.
-Find out more about below to see if you could be eligible.
+Find out below which select developments and plots the scheme is available on and see if you could be eligible.